 Mr. P D Narang Whole Time Director

-Mr. Ashok Kumar Jain V P (Finance) and Company Secretary
+Mr. Ashok Kumar Jain Executive Vice President (Finance) and Company Secretary

-Policy on Directors Rs appointment and Policy on remuneration
+Policy on Directors' appointment and Policy on Remuneration

 Particulars of remuneration of Directors/ KMP/ Employees

 Disclosures pertaining to remuneration and other details as required under Section197(12) of the Companies Act 2013 and Rule 5(1) of the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 is attached as Annexure 4A' tothis report.
 Further in terms of the provisions of Section 197(12) of the Act read withRules 5(2) and 5(3) of the Companies (Appointment and Remuneration of ManagerialPersonnel) Rules 2014 a statement showing the names and other particulars of employeesdrawing remuneration in excess of the limits set out in the said rules is attached asAnnexure 4B' to this report.

 Employees Stock Option Plan

 During the year 6744864 options in 3 tranches were granted to eligible employees ofthe Company in terms of Employees Stock Option Plan (Dabur ESOP 2000).